 Metal encompasses everything from aluminum foil to clothes hangers, but it can all be recycled in some way.
 Curbside collection programs often exist for metals like aluminum cans, while other metals have to be taken to a drop-off center that can properly recycle or dispose of the material.
+Many drop-off centers will even pay you to recycle scrap metal/

 The most common metals accepted by scrap yards include copper, steel, aluminum, brass, iron and wires.
 But your local scrap yard may accept additional metals for recycling and give you cash payouts for your scrap metals.
 Call a few scrap yards in your area ahead of time for a list of scrap metals they accept for recycling or jump to the recycling locator to find a location now.